 Newborns with GBS infections should be treated with intravenous antibacterials such as ampicillin, gentamicin, penicillin, or another antibiotic such as a cephalosporin.

 Early onset GBS infections in newborns can often be prevented if infected pregnant women take intravenous (never by mouth) antibacterials when they are giving birth, typically when labor begins.
 For this reason, the Centers for Disease Control and Prevention recommends that pregnant women be tested for GBS organisms in the vagina and rectum late in their pregnancy (during the 35th to 37th week).
 Unfortunately, treating the mother does not prevent late onset infections.
+Click here to learn more about how to protect your newborn from Group B Strep!

 There are currently no vaccines against GBS infections, although several are being studied.